CaptinScraps/AnimeSite/Research.md

 https://myanimelist.net/anime/457/Mushishi

-To me I still can't fully decide which I like more #1 or #2 untill then here it is as they are now.
+To me I still can't fully decide which I like more, so untill then both are #1.

-2.Gen Urobuchi's Psycho-Pass
+1. Gen Urobuchi's Psycho-Pass

 Psychological, Seinen, Police with a Sci-Fi spin on it love at first sight.
 Both Seasons are great with me liking season 2 more than season 1, I know one of the select few.
 I enjoy the setting and the characters especially the main Akane Tsunemori more so than Shinya Kougami thus why I think the second season drives the storyline forward more.